 The Channel Islands YMCA has been listening and responding to our communities’ most critical social needs since 1887.
 Through the Y, thousands of volunteers, donors, leaders and partners across Santa Barbara and Ventura counties are empowering others to be healthy, confident, connected and secure.

 Together, we are committed to providing opportunities for kids, adults, families and seniors to give, join and advocate for stronger communities.
 Our existence depends upon the generosity of members utilizing their time and resources for the benefit of others.
-Strong relationships with our passionate and cause-driven members and supporters enable us to organize grassroots efforts and influence public policy around a range of social issues, including child welfare, education and public health.
 Consider how you might get involved as an advocate, a volunteer or a donor.

 Founded and led by volunteers, the YMCA was established in London, England in 1844 by George Williams, a draper’s shop assistant, to give young men an alternative to life on the streets.

 In 1851, Thomas Sullivan, a retired sea captain and lay missionary, started the first U.S. YMCA in Boston.
 From there, YMCAs spread rapidly across America.
 Some were started to serve specific groups such as railroad and factory workers, as well as African Americans, Native Americans and recent immigrants.
 After World War II, women and girls were admitted to full membership and participation.